pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## Lock-On and Mind Reader don't always bypass Fly and Dig
+### Lock-On and Mind Reader don't always bypass Fly and Dig

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 This bug affects Attract, Curse, Foresight, Mean Look, Mimic, Nightmare, Spider Web, Transform, and stat-lowering effects of moves like String Shot or Bubble during the semi-invulnerable turn of Fly or Dig.